There is still no digital way to trust.

 A defensible basis for acting: available to banks, insurers, and investigators.

 WireTrust: Verified identity.
-Confirmed authorship.
-Permanent record.
+Trusted authorship.
+Durable record.

 For the sender, that record answers the question that has never had a good answer: is it reasonable to rely on these instructions?
 WireTrust replaces "I called to confirm" with clear, preserved evidence — something you can point to if you're ever asked why you trusted what you received.